GeoMOER/moer-mpg-data-analysis/docs/units/_unit08/unit08-02_generalized_additive_models.md

 Obviously, there must be more than just switching a function call to come from linear models to additive models.
 And there is: while for simple linear models the equation would be something like y = a + bx, a smoothing term replace the slope b in additive models: y = a+s(x).
-By adding this term to the `gam` function and using a penalized regression spline (fx = FALSE, which is the default), we finally get a first non-linear model:
+By adding this term to the `gam` function and using a penalized regression spline (fx = FALSE, which is the default), we finally get our first non-linear model:

 ```r
 gammod <- gam(y ~ s(x, fx = FALSE), data = df)